hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-making-guides.md

 We need to create a guide for [name of item] so that [purpose of the item]

 ### Action Items
-- [ ] Gather examples of how other projects or volunteers have done this (if applicable), adding each example as a link in the resources section below
+- [ ] Gather examples of how other Hack for LA projects or volunteers have done this (if applicable), adding each example as a link in the resources section below
    - [ ] Once done, remove the "Guide: Gather Examples" label and add the "Guide: Research" label
 - [ ] Research existing information about [name of item] in [relevant resources, articles, etc.]
    - [ ] Once done, remove the "Guide: Research" label and add the "Guide: Draft Guide" label